Dog Obstacle Course

-- Have the students work in pairs to design and build an obstacle course for dogs.
+- Have the pupils work in pairs to design and build an obstacle course for dogs.

-- There aren't specific building instructions for this lesson.
-However, students can refer to the picture on page 2 of building instructions book "A" for inspiration.
-They're also welcome to design their own models.
+- There are not specific building instructions for this lesson.
+However, the pupils can refer to the picture on page 2 of building instructions book ‘A’ for inspiration.
+They are also welcome to design their own models.

-- Note: There aren't enough elements to build all the models in the inspiration picture at the same time.
+- Note: There are not enough elements to build all the models in the inspiration picture at the same time.

-- You can find support for building in the Tips section below.
+- You can find building help in the Tips section below.

-- Once the students have finished building, encourage them to line up their obstacles and run their dogs through the course.
+- Once the pupils have finished building, encourage them to line up their obstacles and run their dogs through the course.

 (Whole Class, 5 Minutes)

-- Gather your students together to share what they've built.
+- Gather your pupils together to share what they have built.

-- Which obstacles require pulling? (e.g., In the "dog sled" obstacle, where the dogs pull the sled along.)
+- Which obstacles require pulling? (e.g. In the ‘dog sledge’ obstacle, where the dogs pull the sledge along.)